Fergie1987/Learning-JavaScript-DesktopApplication/README.md

 ```
 # Learning JavaScript Application Description:

-This application has been developed using the Electron JavaScript framework (Chromium and Node.js), version 1.4.13.
+This educational application has been developed using the Electron JavaScript framework (Chromium and Node.js), version 1.4.13.

 The application purpose is to teach students new JavaScript coding skills.
-Tutorials are included for the students to follow with a code mirror embedded editor available for students to practice their new learned coding skills.
-The inputted code can be run within the application with the output being shown within a new electron window.
+Tutorials are included for the students to follow with a code mirror embedded editor available for students to practice their new coding skills.
+The added code can be run within the application with the output being shown within a new electron window.
 The console.log output text also displays within the new window to assist with code debugging.

 The main benefit of the application for both students and lecturers is the live code sharing functionality.
 If the student requires tutorial or coding assistance, a lecturer can be sent a code sharing request.
 If the request is accepted, the student and lecturer can communicate through private instant messages and code together within their own code editors.
 The code sharing session can be disconnnected by either user at any time with a message being sent to other user when this occurs.